- About The Program

-The application deadline is November 4, 2011.
-If your application is accepted for the program, you will be notified via email by November 18th and sent log-in information to begin working on the online curriculum.
-Each of the 10 modules and final project will be graded using the rubrics at the end of each lesson.
+The application deadline will be November 8th, 2015 at 11:55PM.
+If your application is accepted for the program, you will be notified via email before November 20th and sent log-in information to begin working on the online curriculum.
+Each of the 8 modules and final project will be graded using the rubrics at the end of each lesson.
 Scholars are selected for the Summer Academy based on timely completion of all assignments, quality of work, participation in online discussions, and the final grade.

-- September-October 2011: Interested students complete online application
+- September - October: Interested students complete online application

 - On-site Summer Academy at NASA Langley Research Center:

 Visit the Virginia Aerospace Science and Technology Scholars web site at: http://vasts.spacegrant.org/